jpoehls/zduck.com/_posts/2013/2013-08-13-user-sign-up-and-email-confirmation-ux-boilerplate.md

 ## Login

-The login is so obvious that it is hardly worth mentioning, but I shall.
+The login is so obvious that it is hardly worth mentioning.

 ![Login mockup]({{site.url}}/assets/forposts/ux-boilerplate-user-sign-up/login.png "Login mockup")

 - Show friendly messages for invalid credentials.
 - Don't make them re-enter their username on subsequent attempts.
 - Set the initial focus to the username input. **It's the little things.**
 - Provide a link for the user to sign up.
-They may land on the login page but already have an account, make it easy on them.
+They may land on the login page but not have an account, make it easy on them.
 - Provide a link for _resetting_ their password.

 > You should never provide a password **recovery** link because you should NEVER be able to recover their password.
 [How should you store passwords?](http://codahale.com/how-to-safely-store-a-password/)